kumbulanit/t-sql/tech company/untitled/Module 15 - Executing Stored Procedures/Lesson3_Creating_Simple_Stored_Procedures.md

               AND (e.DepartmentID = @DepartmentID OR e.BaseSalary >= 80000)
         )
         BEGIN
-            RAISERROR('Manager must be in the same department or be a senior manager.', 16, 1);
+            RAISERROR('Manager must be in the same d.DepartmentName or be a senior manager.', 16, 1);
             RETURN -8;
         END
     END